danielguerra69/espcap/README.md

 dissector set includes some strange protocols that are not really Internet protocols in the strictest sense, but are rather parts of other protocols.
 One example is <i>media</i> which is actually used to label an additional layer for the <i>http</i> protocol among other things.
-Espcap uses the protocols.list to help deterime the application level protocol in any given packet.
+Espcap uses the protocols.list to help determine the application level protocol in any given packet.
 This file is derived from tshark by running the protocols.sh script in the conf directory.
-To ensure that espcap has only true Internet protocols to choosed from, the entries in protocols.list that are not truly Internet protocols have been commented out.
+To ensure that espcap has only true Internet protocols to choose from, the entries in protocols.list that are not truly Internet protocols have been commented out.
 Currently the commented out protocols include the following:
 <pre>
 # _ws.expert